George H. Love: Union Efforts

 Love was well known for his even-handed and fair negotiations with union leader John Lewis and the United Mine Workers group.
 After his retirement, he was a chief negotiator for the coal industry as a whole with labor, leading to a 13-year period of labor peace.

 Chrysler Corporation

-In 1958, George Love decided he was going to get back into business.
-Already a multimillionaire, he became a member of the board of directors of Chrysler, which had suffered in losing a large portion of the automobile market after World War II.
-In 1961, Love selected Lynn A. Townsend as president of the company, and Chrysler's fortunes were quickly reversed.
-Even in the 1940s, Love's coal companies were heavily invested in Chrysler, owning almost 8 percent of the automaker's stock.
-Eventually Love became chairman of the board in 1965, where he remained until his second retirement in 1970.
+Love's coal companies were heavily invested in Chrysler and in 1958, he was elected to the company's board of directors.
+He joined the company at a time of lagging sales.
+In 1961, Love became Chrysler's chairman of the board and chief policy officer after Lester Lum Colbert resigned due to a conflict of interest scandal.
+Love worked part-time while company president Lynn A. Townsend, who had been picked by Love, served as the company's chief administrative officer.
+Chrysler rebounded under Love and Townsend.
+Its market share grew from 7.3% in 1962 to 16.7% in 1966.
+Love stepped down as chairman in 1966, but remained on the board until 1972.

 He died, due to complications from emphysema, in 1991.